jamarphi/pen_engine/README.md

     app.CreateApplication("App", SCR_WIDTH, SCR_HEIGHT, pen_engineDir, pathList);

 When doing this use sprite sheets in order to load more textures.
-Once all the texture slots get used, for laptops it's 32, then you will get terrible performance when using textures not within that first 29 range.
-The first three slots are used for solid colors, bitmap font rendering, and texel drawing, so that means there are 29 available texture slots left in this scenario.
+There are 32 available texture slots for Windows and Linux.
+There are 13 available texture slots for Mac.
+The first three slots are used for solid colors, bitmap font rendering, and texel drawing, so that means there are 29 available texture slots left in this scenario for Windows and Linux, 10 available texture slots for Mac.

 When doing cross platform development, your file names for assets can only contain: